msmith-techempower/FrameworkBenchmarks/frameworks/C/duda/README.md

 ## About pending tests

-Most of tests that are related to database query are pending and will be available for the next Round.
+Most of the tests that are related to database query are pending and will be available for the next Round.

 ## Contact